DataFire/Integrations/integrations/generated/azure_compute_swagger/README.md

   * dependencies `array`: Gets the list of deployment dependencies.
     * items [Dependency](#dependency)
   * mode `string` (values: Incremental, Complete): Gets or sets the deployment mode.
-  * outputs `object`: Gets or sets key/value pairs that represent deploymentoutput.
+  * outputs `object`: Gets or sets key/value pairs that represent deployment output.
   * parameters `object`: Deployment parameters.
 Use only one of Parameters or ParametersLink.
   * parametersLink [ParametersLink](#parameterslink)
   * providers `array`: Gets the list of resource providers needed for the deployment.